Diyckstra/terraform-provider-deyckstra/website/docs/r/default_route_table.md

 # Resource: aws_default_route_table

-Provides a resource to manage a default route table of a VPC.
+Manages the default route table of a VPC.
 This resource can manage the default route table of the default or a non-default VPC.

 ~> **Note** This is an advanced resource with special caveats.
 Please read this document in its entirety before using this resource.
 The `aws_default_route_table` resource behaves differently from normal resources.
 Terraform does not _create_ this resource but instead attempts to "adopt" it into management. **Do not** use both `aws_default_route_table` to manage a default route table **and** `aws_main_route_table_association` with the same VPC due to possible route conflicts.
 See [aws_main_route_table_association](main_route_table_association.md) documentation for more details.